Keyboard with lock

 The Chartered Association of Business Schools is committed to safeguarding and respecting your privacy.

-We collect and process your personal information on behalf of BEIS to administer the Alumni Network, as further detailed below.
+We collect and process your personal information on behalf of DBT to administer the Alumni Network, as further detailed below.
 We do so in accordance with this Privacy Notice, and in compliance with the UK GDPR and the DPA 2018.

 The business school where you enrolled may use your personal data to run its own alumni programme, in which case the business school will act as an independent data controller when it does so.
 Please see the relevant business school’s privacy policy for further information, which you can find on its website, or contact your business school directly.